kokkos/kokkos-core-wiki/docs/source/API/core/policies/TeamPolicy.md

   * ```c++
     static int scratch_size_max(int level);
     ```
     Returns: the maximum total scratch size in bytes, for the given level.
+Note: If a kernel performs
+    team-level reductions or scan operations, not all of this memory will be available for dynamic
+    user requests.
+Some of that maximal scratch size is being used for internal operations.
+The
+    actual size of these internal allocations depends on the value type used in the reduction or scan.

 ### Query Runtime Settings